 This parameter determines whether the Ki Pro Mini will encode Apple ProRes 422 or Avid DNxHD QuickTime files.
+These are the options:

-14.0 ProRes (default) Encoder will produce Apple ProRes 422 files.
-ENCODE MODE DNxHD Encoder will produce Avid DNxHD files.
-4
+Encoder will produce Avid DIVATID files.
+Encoder will produce Apple ProRes 422 files.
+Encoder will produce Avid DNxHD files. -- -- -- --